project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/35-hedges-and-farm-scale-forestry-to-diversify-and-regenerate-with-federico-san-bonifacio.md

 ---
-title: #35 Hedges and farm scale forestry to diversify and regenerate with Federico San Bonifacio
+title: 35 Hedges And Farm Scale Forestry To Diversify And Regenerate With Federico San Bonifacio
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-03-02)